nttgin/BGPalerter/docs/configuration.md

 >If AS58302 starts announcing 45.230.23.0/24 an alert will be triggered.
 This happens because such prefix is not already monitored (it's not a sub prefix of 50.82.0.0/20).

 You can generate the options block in the prefixes list automatically.
 Refer to the options `-s` and `-m` in the [auto genere prefixes documentation](prefixes.md#generate).

+Example of alert:
+> AS2914 is announcing 2.2.2.3/22 but this prefix is not in the configured list of announced prefixes

 Parameters for this monitor module: